 Note – Share URI (Path) is configured %googledrive%

-Note 2 – ‘Use service account for all access’ toggle is not required with Google Drive shares.
+Note – The ‘Use service account for all access’ toggle must not be enabled in the Advanced tab.

 12. Changing the default background access mode from manual to automated.

 Within Foldr Settings >> Services >> Google G Suite change the background account access mode to ‘Use Service Account’ and select the service account created at step 7.